 E-mail Communication

-The volume of international e-mail inquiries is considerably high at the present, and we are unfortunately unable to respond to general questions concerning learning to fly, program costs, etc. To expedite the application process, review the information carefully on this website and follow the suggestions contained on this page.
+The volume of international e-mail inquiries is considerably high at the present; we will try replying to each inqury as soon as possible.
+To expedite the application process, review the information carefully on this website and follow the suggestions contained on this page.
 Students who are able to make an independent decision to begin training at Langley Flying School will be processed with little delay.

 Admission to Canada